sumin-Ma/GALAMOST/docs/data-output.rst

 .. py:class:: DcdDump(all_info, group, filename, overwrite)

-   initializes a dump object of DCD file with system information, particle set, file name, and if overwrite former data.
+   The constructor of a dump object of DCD file for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.